PadmeshSharma/CodeStudio-Submissions/README.md

 # CodeStudio-Submissions
-Code Studio problem's code that passed all tests are pushed to this GitHub repository.
+Code Studio problem's code that passed all test cases are pushed to this GitHub repository.